Round The World Travel

 I want to share with you the time the Backpacking Husband and I set off from the UK with a plan to travel around the world travelling east.
 And, after flying directly to Singapore and spending several fabulous weeks in Asia, we then flew across the Pacific to spend a few days in San Francisco USA and from there onto The Caribbean – where we’d planned to spend the whole summer – before finally crossing the Atlantic to complete our circumnavigation of the earth and to arrive back exactly where we’d started out six months earlier!

-It was a fabulous trip and I feel both amazed and fortunate that in the seven years since we’d sold everything we owned in order to travel the world – we have now been around the world not just once – but twice!
+It was a fabulous trip and I feel both amazed and fortunate that in the almost ten years since we’d sold everything we owned in order to travel the world – we have now been around the world not just once – but twice!

 The first time we circumnavigated the earth there had been very little planning involved and we’d set off with our backpacks with a one-way ticket and a desire to be entirely spontaneous about our exact route around the world.